intel/npu-nn-cost-model/README.md

 Example: running only cost model integration test: `./tests/cpp/test_cost_model`

 ### E2E Python test
-To run the Python tests you will need to install pytest.
-There is a further dependency on tensorflow for some tests.
+To run the Python tests you will need to install pytest and some tests may have further dependencies.

-Install both in the same Python virtual environment in which you have installed the cost model (as per the instructions above).
+Install pytest and any other dependencies in the same Python virtual environment in which you have installed the cost model (as per the instructions above).
 Example: running only end-to-end tests: `pytest tests/python/test_e2e.py -v`

 ### WASM test